-- 9.7.1 The Board will establish a number of architects and professional engineers, to be selected at random but not to exceed five percent of the total number of licensees, to submit documentation verifying compliance with the continuing education requirement of the previous renewal period. - 9.7.2 Board staff is authorized to review, verify, and approve continuing education audit submittals.
-Submittals that raise significant questions of acceptability will be forwarded to the Board for final determination.

-9.7.3 If the Board disallows any of the continuing education hours claimed, the applicant must, within 120 days after notification of disallowance, substantiate the original claim or to earn other credit to satisfy the continuing education requirement.
+- 9.7.1 The Board will establish a number of architects and professional engineers, to be selected at random but not to exceed five percent of the total number of licensees, to submit substantiating information documentation to support verifying compliance with the their continuing education elaim requirement of the previous renewal period. - 9.7.2 Board staff is authorized to review, verify, and approve continuing education audit submittals for license renewals.
+Submittals that raise significant questions of acceptability will be forwarded to an individual the Board member for final determination. - 9.7.3 If the Board disallows any of the ACE or ECE continuing education hours claimed, the applicant for licensure renewal or reinstatement shallmust, have within 120 days after notification of disallowance, to substantiate the original claim or to earn other credit to meet satisfy the minimum continuing education requirements.